pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

-This example shows a way to get the elements of a page.
-However, Selenium gives us the chance to get the elements by using annotations and a PageFactory` object:
+Selenium also gives us the chance to get the elements by using annotations and a `PageFactory` object:
 ```java
 public class LessonPage {
 	@FindBy(id="editor_1-1")